-Luke Winslow-King is a New Orleans-based slide guitarist, singer, producer, and songwriter.
+Luke Winslow-King is a New Orleans-based guitarist, singer, composer, producer, and songwriter.
 His work is an eclectic mix that combines Mississippi delta blues, folk music, traditional jazz, and roots rock & roll.
-His original songs blend contemporary ideas with styles from a bygone eras, producing a sound that is both rustic and elegant.
-This along with his burgundy voice and versatile guitar have earned him a reputation as a musician who can deliver soulfully energetic and dynamic performances.
+His alchemical songs blend contemporary ideas with styles from bygone eras producing a sound that is rusticand urbane, elegant and entirely his own.
+It is a sound that looks to the past to move to the future.
+This along with his burgundy voice, dapper attire and versatile guitar playing have earned him a reputation as a musician who delivers soulfully energetic and dynamic performances.

 Originally from Cadillac, Michigan, Winslow-King began studying and performing music at a young age , he first came to Louisiana at age 19 with Earthwork Music founders Seth Bernard and Daniel Kahn presenting “From California to the New York Island: The songs and stories of Woody Guthrie.”
 In 2002, a year after receiving his diploma from Interlochen Arts Academy, he made a pilgrimage back to New Orleans and ending up staying there almost by chance; after only a few days in town, Winslow-King’s car – filled to the brim with a band’s worth of instruments – was stolen while parked overnight on Ursulines Street in the Tremé.
 During the weeks spent trying to recover his vehicle and instruments LWK fell in love with the city that he now calls home.
 He enrolled in the music theory and composition program at the University of New Orleans in the spring of 2003 and was awarded an ambassador scholarship to study Czech classical music at St. Charles University in Prague that summer.